Home » Understanding Pearly Penile Papules » Pearly Penile Papules — Recovery Time — Healing Aftercare — What to Expect

 • Allowing scabs to fall away naturally

-• Avoiding repeated treatment too quickly
+• Avoiding repeated treatment attempts

 • Persistent bleeding